 1. There is no magic solution to babies waking.
 Definitely not one that you can only access for $30 in your local book store.
 Trust me. if there was a magic solution parents everywhere would be shouting it from the roof tops.

 2. Many parenting books make you feel like a failure.
 It is classic a sales technique to make you think you have a problem and then offer you a “perfect” solution.
 And bonus points, if it doesn’t work they can say you didn’t do it right – Double guilt.

 3. Babies actually know how to sleep.
 Sometimes it can feel like they have no idea.
-And you would be forgiven for thinking you need to learn how to make a baby sleep.
-But it is biologically ridiculous to assume that a baby is unable to sleep.
-With enough food, warmth and comfort, babies will actually sleep.
+And you would be forgiven for thinking you need to teach a baby how to sleep.
+It is however biologically ridiculous to assume that a baby is unable to sleep.
+With enough food, warmth and comfort, well and healthy babies will gain as much nest as they need.
 Sometimes not the way we want them to, or for as long, or as regularly.
 Yet, they may actually be getting the right amount of sleep for them.
 Normal newborn baby sleep requirements can be from 9-18 hours.
 This variation doesn’t impact long term health outcomes.

 4. You have amazing instincts.
 You are very good at reading your baby and considering what they might need.